nrfconnect/sdk-sidewalk/doc/about_sidewalk.rst

 * Extend the low-bandwidth working range of devices.
 * Help devices stay online even outside the range of home WiFi.

-It supports Echo and Ring devices (Sidewalk bridges) and allows Sidewalk-enabled devices to connect with them directly.
+It supports Echo and Ring devices (Sidewalk Gateway) and allows Sidewalk-enabled devices to connect with them directly.

 The instructions will guide you through: